 Spontaneous Performance Procession

-First developed by the Italian Butoh artist Alessia Mallardo, the original idea was for a group to jog into the hills with the purpose of provoking site-specific butoh performances.
-At any moment anybody (due to resonance) could stop and perform for 1 minute anywhere along the way and the others would then stop to witness as the audience.
-When the performance finished, the jog continued.
+Inspired by the Italian Butoh artist Alessia Mallardo, the original idea behind the Spontaneous Performance Procession (SPP) was for a group to jog into the hills with the purpose of provoking site-specific butoh performances—at any moment, anyone could stop and perform for one minute, while others paused to witness, before continuing the jog.

 During a performance, the other participants will pause and gather as witnesses or audience members.
 One designated person should give an audible signal—such as a chime, clave strike, whistle, or clap—to alert those in the procession who may not realize a performance is starting.
 This signaling isn’t necessary if the procession’s structure makes it clear, for example, when everyone is connected by a rope and the act of separating from their carabiners provides a physical cue.